mrworldwides/NewData/README.md

  This will show nothing but your talisman server is online  and go play

- to change game_server.evp ask to your editor or pm My Friend Mcsteam airajane https://fb.me/mcsteam.airajhane
+ to change game_server.evp ask to your editor or pm Akash Harkhani https://fb.me/akashharkhani1992

- if you like my help then donate as you like on paypal https://paypal.me/Krushnadeep For More Details Pm Me At https://fb.me/darkscorpiont
+ if you like my help then donate as you like on paypal https://paypal.me/AkashHarkhani For More Details Pm Me At https://fb.me/akashharkhani1992